-- QPST Configuration: Allows you to monitor and manage connected/active devices, serial COM ports, and clients.
+- QPST Configuration: This allows you to monitor and manage connected/active devices, serial COM ports, and clients.

-- Service Programming: Allows you to back up the service programming data to a file and flash the file on multiple devices.
+- Service Programming: This allows you to back up the service programming data to a file and flash the file on multiple devices.

 - QFIL: Qualcomm Flash Image Loader is another program that allows you to flash stock firmware on supported devices.
 Unlike the Software Download program, QFIL flashes the firmware with .elf file format.

 The two main programs of QPST that actually fulfill the purpose of flashing firmware files are ‘Software Download’ and ‘QFIL’.
 You can use either of these two QPST programs depending on the type of firmware file you have.
 In this guide, we have covered instructions to flash firmware files using both of these programs.

 Download QPST (Qualcomm Product Support Tool)

 Below, you will find download links for all the available versions of the QPST tool, along with the latest version, which is v2.7.460 (2.7 Build 460).
 Both the Software Download and QFIL flash tools/programs are already pre-included in the tool, so you wouldn’t need to download them seperately.

 |QPST v2.7 Build 453||QPST_2.7.453.zip|

 |QPST v2.7 Build 422||QPST_2.7.422.zip|

 |QPST v2.7 Build 420||QPST_2.7.420.zip|